simplex-chat/simplexmq/rfcs/2022-12-26-simplex-file-transfer.md

 1. The server does not have knowledge of the users and actual files – only anonymously uploaded fixed-size chunks (considered 8Mb, maybe we should allow 2 sizes, e.g. 1Mb and 8Mb).
 2. The server should allow broadcast, so that a chunk can be downloaded by multiple recipients.
-3. There should be no identifiers and cyphertext in common inside TLS between sender and recipient traffic, and between the traffic of different recipients of the same file.
+3. There should be no identifiers and ciphertext in common inside TLS between sender and recipient traffic, and between the traffic of different recipients of the same file.
 This approach can be extended to support public chunks that have persistent identifier.
 4. The server should prevent multiple uploads of the same chunk.
 This can be extended to allow multiple downloads from the same persistent address.
 5. Clients can send the chunks from the same file via multiple servers, both by splitting chunks between them and for redundancy.